Department of Monitoring and Exploration Technologies

 The further development of adaptive concepts is very important for the multiscale investigation of complex heterogeneous environmental systems.
 The Department therefore brings together expertise from several different areas, such as hydrogeology, direct-push technology, geophysics, on-site analysis, sensor development and the analysis and optimization of multivariate data.
 We develop and validate monitoring strategies through various field studies to monitor processes and conditions, for example natural and anthropogenic processes in different environmental realms over long time periods.
 The implementation of ad hoc wireless sensor networks and of data integration is also important for these activities.

-MET develops and tests application-oriented methods, technologies and strategies for the observation and investigation of the natural and anthropogenic environment as well as the processes of interaction between soil, water and air.
+The Department MET aims to develop and test application-oriented methods, technologies and strategies to observe and monitor the natural and anthropogenic environment and the processes of interaction between soil, water and air.
 Therefore, a wide variety of methods from geophysics, such as hydrogeology, chemical analytics, remote sensing, sensor technology and data analysis, are combined allowing an efficient and target-oriented investigation and evaluation of environmentally relevant issues and sites.